Your Degree Audit Tool

 - Estimate how many semesters it will take to graduate

 Important Note: Degree Works is designed to aid and facilitate academic advising, but is not intended to replace face-to-face advising sessions, the Academic Catalog or the Office of the Registrar.
 Degree Works is neither an official academic transcript nor an official notification of completion of degree requirements.

 What if I think there is a discrepancy on my degree audit?

 A student’s degree audit is an unofficial check of the requirements they have completed and the requirements they have remaining.
 While unofficial, it should be an accurate reflection of their progress in meeting degree requirements.
 If a student believes there is an error in their degree audit, it is the student’s responsibility to print/screenshot a copy of the audit and contact the Office of the Registrar (email@example.com).

 Will my degree audit clear me for graduation?

 Students and their advisors may use Degree Works to view a student's progress toward meeting graduation requirements, but it is not an official degree audit.
 Official final degree audits are only performed by the Office of the Registrar at the time a student applies for graduation.
 Please visit Graduation Information for graduation and commencement eligibility requirements.

 Where can I access additional resources for navigating Degree Works?

 Degree Works support resources (procedure manual, quick guides, FAQ, etc.) are located on the Help and Training tab in MyCharleston.
-The Degree Works Help and Training channel also contains a link for our Open Labs schedule.
+The Office of the Registrar Faculty/Staff Resources includes a Degree Works section that also contains a link for our Open Labs schedule.
 Open Labs provide an informal setting for Degree Works users to drop-in and meet with a Degree Works team member to troubleshoot specific questions/issues they may be experiencing with Degree Works.
 You do not need a reservation to attend an Open Lab.